 Dr Nick Brooks is an environmental scientist who specialises in human-environment interactions and human adaptation to climate change.
 He combines consultancy work on climate change and human development with research into how human societies responded and adapted to past rapid and severe changes in climate, with a focus on the Middle Holocene period.
 This research focuses on how the reorganisation of the global climate between about 6400 and 5000 years ago may have influenced cultural trajectories in the northern hemisphere subtropics and contributed to the emergence of the world's earliest civilisations.
 Nick’s research and publications explore how our understanding of past human-environment interactions can inform contemporary responses to climate change, through adaptation ‘on the ground’ and by the challenging norms, values, worldviews and ideologies that both drive emissions-intensive activities and vulnerability to climate change.
 Nick co-directs the Western Sahara Project with Joanne Clarke, and conducted field-based research into the archaeology and past environments of Western Sahara between 2002 and 2009.
 Prior to that he conducted geoarchaeological work in the Fezzan region of Libya.
 Nick has a PhD in climatology from UEA's Climatic Research Unit, which examined the links between climate change, land use and drought in the African Sahel.
 Much of Nick’s consultancy work is focused on Africa, and recent collaborative research has addressed the implications of climate change for tangible and intangible African heritage.

-Dr Jo Clarke is Senior Lecturer in the Department of Art History and World Art Studies at the University of East Anglia.
+Professor Jo Clarke is based in the Department of Art History and World Art Studies at the University of East Anglia.
 She is an archaeologist with extensive fieldwork experience in Western Sahara, Cyprus, Lebanon, and Gaza.
 She researches the archaeology of marginal environments.
 Her current research focuses on mobile communities and early agriculturalists in arid and marginal environments and particularly where it pertains to their responses and adaptations to climatic change.
 She is a contributing author to the heritage section of the Africa chapter for the upcoming IPCC Sixth Assessment Report (AR6).